phonophasm/phonophasm.github.io/_projects/vr-instrument.md

 # PHONOSPHERE — VR sampler instrument

-*A performance-ready VR sampler for Meta Quest 3 with key/scale mapping, multi-sample layering, 8-track looping, and full-color passthrough.*
+*A VR sampler + looper for Meta Quest 3, exploring key/scale mapping, layered sampling, and mixed-reality performance through passthrough.*

+> **Status:** Active development (work in progress).
+This page documents the current state of PHONOSPHERE and will evolve as the instrument develops through testing, feedback, and performance.

 ![PHONOSPHERE hero]({{ '/assets/projects/phonosphere/title list image.png' | relative_url }} "Hero capture")

-PHONOSPHERE is a Unity-built VR instrument designed for live looping and expressive sampling.
-It lets you **map samples to musical keys and scales**, **layer multiple samples simultaneously**, and **record up to 8 loop tracks**—all inside **Quest 3 passthrough** so you can stay present with your band and audience.
+PHONOSPHERE is a Unity-built VR instrument in active development, designed for live looping and expressive sampling.
+It explores how **key/scale mapping**, **layered samples**, and **gesture-based interaction** can support musical performance inside VR, while staying connected to the physical world through **Quest 3 passthrough**.
 {: .tldr-highlight }

 ---